“From its sharp visuals to its rich app, there's plenty to love about Eufy's Floodlight Cam 2 Pro.”

 Yes, I groaned to myself because I wish the Cam 2 could run on batteries (I’m not a fan of wiring jobs), but there’s no way I’m going to ding the overall score because of this.
 With its bevy of rich features, plus internal storage and powerful lighting (more on both of those assets below), a hardwired connection is completely necessary.
 Without one, we’d be charging batteries every two weeks.

 With a wall or ceiling junction box in place (either setup is Floodlight-approved), the rest of the install is just a matter of screwing in the Cam 2’s rectangular mounting plate, connecting the wiring, and attaching the camera.
 Conveniently, the camera comes with a heavy-duty strap that you can hang against the junction box while you’re wiring.

 The Floodlight Cam 2 boasts a 2K sensor for both live feed and video recordings.
 That’s double the pixel count over its predecessor, the Eufy Floodlight Camera.
 Where the previous iteration only offered fixed viewing, the Cam 2 features an adjustable 360-degree lens housing, a 130-degree vertical axis, and complete pan-and-tilt controls.
-While a lack of 4K support may leave some users disappointed, based on the video quality I was privy to during my trial, I assume most property owners will be more than satisfied.
+While a lack of

 The Cam 2 delivers exceptional video, day and night.
 Tapping into the live feed, daylight viewing presented a clear and colorful picture with well-balanced contrast and little (if any) visual artifacts.
 Nighttime views employ the three 3,000-lumen adjustable floodlights, adding plenty of illumination to the area in and around the camera.
 Better yet, the Cam 2’s automatic night mode (you can toggle it on and off in the app) brings another layer of nocturnal detailing.